 Frequently Asked Questions

-The hands-on clinical training is determined by the nursing scope of practice as defined by state law where the training takes place.
+The 2025 cohort will run from Jan-Jun 2025.
+The hands-on clinical training will be determined by the nursing scope of practice as defined by state law where the training takes place.
 Clinical training topics may include:

 - Patient assessment